kushaldas/pym/docs/classes.rst

 Do you remember the `with` statement from the `files` chapter?
 Where we used a context manager to make sure that the file is closed after we are done?
-The same style is used in many places where we can the resources to be cleaned after the work, sometimes we want to call some extra functions when we are done.
+The same style is used in many places where we want the resources to be cleaned up after the work is done; sometimes we want to call some extra functions when we are done.
 We can write our own context manager in our classs using `__enter__` and `__exit__` methods.

-For example, we will create a new class called `TimeLog` which in turn will create a file called `tmpdata.txt` in the current directory and logs the time this context manager is created and when it is done.
+For example, we will create a new class called `TimeLog` which in turn will create a file called `tmpdata.txt` in the current directory to log the time this context manager is created and when it is done.

 ::